wrfrohlich/BITalino_Server/README.md

 * 18002 -> Processing (Python) - Socket between Acquisition application and Processing application

 ## 2 - How to use this project:
 In this section is presented how to use this project.
-In the first part is introduced how to prepare the enviroment to be ready to apply the project.
+In the first part is introduced how to install all dependencies and prepare the enviroment to be ready to apply the project.
 In the next step is presented how to use and modify each service/application.

 #### 2.1 - Preparing the enviroment:
 First of all it is necessary install and configure the libraries for the environment are ready to applications.